Anna Göldi

-Anna Göldi (also Göldin or Goeldin, 24 October 1734 – 13 June 1782) was an 18th-century Swiss housemaid who was one of the last persons to be executed for witchcraft in Europe.
+Anna Göldi (also Göldin or Goeldin, 24 October 1734 – 13 June 1782) was a Swiss housemaid who was one of the last persons to be executed for witchcraft in Europe.
 Göldi, who was executed by decapitation in Glarus, has been called the "last witch" in Switzerland.
 She was posthumously exonerated by the government of the canton of Glarus in 2008.

 Biography

-Born in Sennwald as the fourth of eight children, Göldi started working as a domestic servant aged 18.
-Between 1762 and 1765 she worked at the rectory of Sennwald.
+Born in Sennwald as the fourth of eight children, Göldi started working as a domestic servant at aged 18.
+Between 1762 and 1765, she worked at the rectory of Sennwald.
 When she was 31, Göldi was impregnated by a mercenary, who left Switzerland before Göldi gave birth.
 Göldi's baby died the night it was born (something not uncommon due to the high infant mortality of the era).
 Under the accusation of murder of her own child, she was pilloried and sentenced to six years of house arrest.
 Göldi subsequently escaped and found employment with the Zwicky family in Mollis, where she worked from 1768 until 1775 or 1776.
-There she had a son with Johann Melchior Zwicky, the son of her employer, though they were not married.
+There, she had a son with Johann Melchior Zwicky, the son of her employer, though they were not married.